VilleKrumlinde/zgameeditor/Docs/FileMoveData.md

 @dl

 @dt Property
 @dd A reference to the floating point property that will receive the value from a file.
+Value of this property is an @ref ScriptingLanguage "expression" specified in @ref CodeEditor "Code editor".
 Examples: "TileId.Value", "EnemyModel.Position.X".

 @dlx